qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Arrays.rst

 array_remove_at
 ...............

-Returns an array with the given index removed.
+Returns an array with the item at the given index removed.
+Supports positive (0 for the first element) and negative (the last -Nth value, -1 for the last element) index.

 .. list-table::
    :widths: 15 85